Beyond Rewards in Reinforcement Learning for Cyber Defence: Methodology

 \subsection{Experiments}

 Our experiments evaluate the performance, risk, and reliability of the different reward functions defined in Table~\ref{tab:RewFuncDefinitions}.
 These reward structures are representative of both the complex, dense reward functions currently used by most cyber gyms including YT and CAGE, and an encompassing range of sparse rewards aligned with the goal of defending the network by minimising the number of compromised nodes.
 The sparse reward functions place fewer constraints on the optimisation objective, e.g., by avoiding numerical comparison between nodes and defensive actions, thus might enable agents to learn more effective policies.
-Note that we use the terms ``positive'' and ``negative'' principally to refer to the goal of mitigating adversarial node compromise in the network.
-The most positive outcome is that the network is at full-health and zero nodes are compromised.
-Similarly, the most negative scenario entails the complete compromise of all network nodes.
-See also Appendix~\ref{App:PositiveAblation} for an ablation study investigating the role of reward sign versus sparsity.
+Note that we use ``positive" and ``negative" principally in reference to the goal of mitigating adversarial node compromise.
+The most positive outcome is that zero nodes are compromised.
+Correspondingly, the most negative scenario entails the complete compromise of all network nodes.
+See Appendix~\ref{App:PositiveAblation} for an ablation study investigating the role of reward sign versus sparsity.

-In both YT and CAGE, our evaluation applies the ground truth score and reliability metrics defined in Section~\ref{method_ground_truth} and~\ref{agent reliability}.
-Furthermore, upper and lower RF refer to the bounds of the average per-step ground truth score at risk across rollouts (see Section~\ref{risk}) determined by the $\alpha = 0.05$ quartile.
-All experiments are trained for 25 independent runs and the final policies are evaluated for 1000 episodes, resulting in a $\text{Score}_\text{GT}$, upper and lower RF, $\bar{\text{DT}}$, $\text{DR}'$ and 95\% confidence intervals (CI) for each network size, reward function, and agent order.
+In both YT and CAGE, our evaluation applies the ground truth score and reliability metrics defined in Sections~\ref{method_ground_truth} and~\ref{agent reliability}.
+Furthermore, upper and lower RF refer to the bounds of the average per-step ground truth score at risk across rollouts (see Section~\ref{risk}) determined by the $\alpha = 0.05$ percentile.
+All experiments are trained for 25 independent runs and the final policies are evaluated for 1000 episodes, resulting in a $\text{Score}_\text{GT}$, upper and lower RF, $\bar{\text{DT}}$, $\text{DR }'$ and 95\% confidence intervals (CI) for each network size, reward function, and agent order.
 Agent order is fixed for each corresponding training run and evaluation.
 We did not search for optimal hyperparameters in this work as the Stable-Baselines3 defaults (see Appendix~\ref{appendix-hyperparams}) proved sufficient in both PPO and DQN, however tuned hyperparameters may further enhance learning in any given experiment.
-Experiments were run using Intel i9 and Apple M1 and M3 Pro CPUs, alongside NVidia RTX 4090 GPUs, requiring 720 processor days in total for the results in this paper.
-Including additional preliminary experiments and experimental re-runs the total rises to 1100 processor days.
+Experiments were run on Intel i9 and Apple M1 and M3 Pro CPUs alongside NVIDIA RTX 4090 GPUs, requiring approximately 1478 processor days in total, including preliminary experiments and re-runs.